hellgames1/softuni-tasks/projects/chat/readme.txt

 The .exe file is just the python code packaged with the necessary libraries so anyone can run it (if my server, which is hardcoded, is still online)
+It includes the commented bits, to clear the console and to wait for key press before closing the window

 The .en.py file is an English version of the program, since the original is in Bulgarian.